datacoves/docs/docs/reference/airflow/environment-service-connection-vars.md

 When creating a service connection and setting the `Delivery Mode` to environment variables, Datacoves will inject the following environment variables in Airflow.

-These variables contain sensitive credentials to your warehouse and can be used in your `profiles.yml` file and will allow you to safely commit them with git.
+These variables can be used in your `profiles.yml` file and will allow you to safely commit a profiles.yml without sensitive data in git.
 The available environment variables will vary based on your data warehouse.

->[!NOTE] These variables will need to be configured in your CI/CD provider. ie) github, Gitlab.
+>[!NOTE] These variables will also need to be configured in your CI/CD provider. ie) github, Gitlab.

 The name of the service connection will be used to dynamically create the following variables.
 In the chart below the name of the service connection is `main`.